Asutosh-1234/Music-Player/README.md

-# Gemini Music - Full Stack Project
+# Hello Music - Full Stack Project

 A simple music library/player built with a FastAPI backend and a vanilla HTML/CSS/JS frontend.
 Users can list, search, play, upload, edit, and delete songs.
 Static audio files and cover images are served from the backend.